Variants of VC dimension and their applications to dynamics: Introduction

-We now revisit the zero-dimensional case of \cref{conj:null} and link it to a recently introduced concept in theoretical computer science.
-Let $X$ be a topological space.
+The conjecture was repeated in the survey on local entropy theory by Glasner and Ye \cite{GY09}.
+It was shown to be true for interval maps by Li \cite{Li11}, circle maps by Yang \cite{Yan21}, and most interestingly for zero-dimensional systems by Huang and Ye \cite{HY09}.
 A refinement of an open cover $\mU$ of $X$ is a new open cover $\mV$ of $X$ such that every set in $\mV$ is contained in some set in $\mU$.
 We say $X$ is {\bf zero-dimensional} if every finite open cover of $X$ has a clopen (closed and open) refinement.
-Using the Karpovsky--Milman Theorem \cite{KM78}, which is a generalisation of the Sauer--Shelah Lemma, Huang and Ye \cite[Theorem 5.4]{HY09} verified \cref{conj:null} for such spaces $X$.
+Using the Karpovsky--Milman Theorem \cite{KM78}, which is a generalization of the Sauer--Shelah Lemma, Huang and Ye \cite[Theorem 5.4]{HY09} verified \cref{conj:null} for such spaces $X$.

 \begin{theorem}[\cite{HY09}] Let $(X, T)$ be a TDS and let $\mU=\left\{U_1, \ldots, U_r\right\}$ be a clopen partition of $X$.
 Then $h_{\topo}^*(T, \mU)=\log \ell$ for some $\ell \in \{1,\ldots,r\}$.
 Moreover, one of the following alternatives holds. \begin{itemize} \item[(a)] If $\ell=r$, then $p_{X,\, \mU}^*(n)=r^n$ for all $n \in \mathbb{N}$. \item[(b)] If $\ell= r-1$, then there exists $c>0$ such that $\ell^n \le p_{X,\, \mU}^*(n) \le n^c \ell^n$ for all $n \ge 2$. \item[(c)] If $2\le \ell \leq r-2$, then there exists $c>0$ such that $\ell^n \le p_{X,\, \mU}^*(n) \le n^{c\log n} \ell^n$ for all $n \ge 2$. \item[(d)] If $\ell=1$, then there exists $c>0$ such that $ p_{X,\, \mU}^*(n) \le n^c$ for all $n \ge 2$. \end{itemize} \end{theorem}